CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getrvastaticaddress-method.md

 ## <a name="parameters"></a>Paramètres
  `classId`
- [in] ID de la classe qui contient le champ statique RVA demandé.
+ [in] The ID of the class that contains the requested RVA-static field.

  `fieldToken`
- [in] Jeton de métadonnées pour le champ statique RVA demandé.
+ [in] Metadata token for the requested RVA-static field.

  `ppAddress`
- [out] Pointeur vers l’adresse du champ statique RVA.
+ [out] A pointer to the address of the RVA-static field.

 ## <a name="remarks"></a>Notes
- Le `GetRVAStaticAddress` méthode peut retourner l’une des opérations suivantes :
+ The `GetRVAStaticAddress` method may return one of the following:

-- Un HRESULT CORPROF_E_DATAINCOMPLETE si le champ statique donné n’a pas été assigné une adresse dans le contexte spécifié.
+- A CORPROF_E_DATAINCOMPLETE HRESULT if the given static field has not been assigned an address in the specified context.

-- Les adresses des objets qui peuvent être dans le tas de garbage collection.
-Ces adresses peuvent devenir non valides après le garbage collection, donc après le garbage collection, les profileurs ne doivent pas supposer qu’ils sont valides.
+- The addresses of objects that may be in the garbage collection heap.
+These addresses may become invalid after garbage collection, so after garbage collection, profilers should not assume that they are valid.

- Avant la fin de constructeur de classe d’une classe, `GetRVAStaticAddress` retournera CORPROF_E_DATAINCOMPLETE pour tous ses champs statiques, bien que certains des champs statiques peuvent déjà être initialisés et utiliser des objets de garbage collection à la racine.
+ Before a class’s class constructor is completed, `GetRVAStaticAddress` will return CORPROF_E_DATAINCOMPLETE for all its static fields, although some of the static fields may already be initialized and may be rooting garbage collection objects.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib